smnorris/cwf_fishpassage/README.md

 ## Load required data

-Create the `cwf` schema and load required data:
+Create the `cwf` schema and load all required data:

-    ./01_load.sh
+    cd 01_load
+    ./load.sh

 Load table `gradient_barriers` to schema `cwf`

 # Prioritization Steps

-## 1. Refine set of watershed groups for modelling/prioritization
+## A. Refine set of watershed groups for modelling/prioritization

 From the 256 watershed groups in BC, select groups that are likely to support the species of interest (CH, CO, SK, ST).
 This was primarily a manual task based on review of literature and various datasets.